 Digital computers have had a remarkable run, giving rise to the modern computing and communications age and perhaps leading to … Continue reading Back to analog computing: Columbia researchers merge analog and digital computing on a single chip

-This summer, she taught computer science languages and principles to high school girls as part of the Summer Immersion Program, a 7-week, free program that enrolled 1560 girls across the US.
+This summer, she taught computer science languages and principles to high school girls as part of the Summer Immersion Program, … Continue reading Alison Chang, CS’16, featured in #PayItForward campaign video for Girls Who Code

 With few warning signs and no screening test, pancreatic cancer is usually not diagnosed until it is well advanced; 75% … Continue reading An interview with John Paparizzos: Hunting early signs of pancreatic cancer in web searches